 -

-As a bustling Southern city, Atlanta isn’t exactly known for its winter wonderlands.
-But when snow or ice does arrive, it often brings chaos, stranding drivers, knocking out power, and reminding us all why we cherish our mild climate.
+It’s not often, but when snow or ice forms in Atlanta, it often brings chaos, stranding drivers, knocking out power, and reminding us all why we cherish our mild climate.

 To be sure, winter storms have hit metro Atlanta before.
 The one in 2018 left snow everywhere — but we’re talking about the worst ice storms in recent memory.